zkerezsi/ntp-attack-investigation/README.md

 # NTP attack investigation

 I think I discovered some kind of design flaw in the way Network Time Protocol is working which is currently actively expoited on my computer and it might enable third parties to read all TLS encrypted traffic that my computer is sending so I created this public repository to document these phenomena.
-Please feel free to fork this or contribute in any way to further this cause.

-I think I am good at remembering specific things, and I remember that on one of the classes where we solved practical excercises the guy who teached us told at some point, that the next excercise which was about setting up NTP on a linux machine should be solved in a way they described it in __the email__.
+I think I am good at remembering specific things, and I remember that on one of the classes where we solved practical tasks the guy who teached us told at some point, that the next task which was about setting up NTP on a linux machine should be solved in a way they described it in __the email__.

 I also remember, that I said it loudly that "I did not receive any email about this" and of course I was unable to solve that problem.